vinkjoshua/agentic-cli-setup/docs/adr/adr-001-llm-context-architecture.md

 ## Context

-This section describes the "why" behind the decision.
-It outlines the problem, the driving factors, and any constraints.

 * **Problem**: Generic LLMs fail to deliver meaningful results in production software development due to lack of project-specific context.
 MIT research suggests a 95% failure rate for generative AI business projects, primarily due to the "learning gap" where LLMs don't understand the specific codebase, architectural decisions, or business requirements.

 * **Drivers**: